moubi/swipeable-react/README.md

 # swipeable-react
-React component for swipe events
+React component for swipe events on touch.